The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/ultimates.md

 Make sure that you are the one who uses tank LB, as it looks the coolest.

 Bank a Dark Arts proc by using TBN before Ultima hits.
-This is not incompatible with using the LB3 yourself.
+This is not incompatible with using the LB3.

 ### Phase 4: Ultima